Thursday, September 25, 2025

 Author's Preface

 This may appear to be a pseudo-memoir.
 It isn't.
-Yeah, most of the characters are (more-or-less, loosely) based on (composites of) people I knew when I was a kid, names changed, etc., but the events described are almost completely whole-cloth fabrication.
+Yeah, the world is (mostly) as it was at the beginning of my senior year in high school.
+And most of the characters are (more-or-less, loosely) based on (composites of) people I knew when I was a kid, names changed, etc. But the events of the plot, and their effect on the world, are almost completely whole-cloth fabrication.

-I definitely did not have the courage to talk to Sapphire that first day in typing class, and Joe is way ahead of me on other fronts, as well.
+I definitely did not have the courage to talk to the young woman on whom Sapphire is sort of drawn on that first day in typing class, and Joe is way ahead of me on other fronts, as well.

-Besides, this is about the second microprocessor revolution that never happened, not Sapphire or me or our friends.
+But this is really about the second microprocessor revolution that never happened, not Sapphire or me or our friends.
 And about the illusion we call the butterfly effect.

 This belongs squarely in the class of alternate history fiction.